 Timber is the most renewable building product available and renewable timber products are going to play a vital role in rebuilding fire-affected communities.
 With fire affecting homes and infrastructure right across the state, timber is vital to rebuilding the state.

 We are playing a crucial role in delivering the timber needed to rebuild homes and communities, maintaining local work in fire-affected communities and regrowing our forests for the future.

 We are experiencing a significant increase in demand for power poles and other products required by local communities as they begin to rebuild vital infrastructure and crews are continuing to deliver these critical products to support the rebuilding effort.

 Working for the long-term

-Forestry is a long-term industry and we will be replanting and regrowing these plantations so they continue producing renewable, sustainable timber products for the future.
+Forestry is a long-term industry and we will be replanting and regrowing forests so they continue producing renewable, sustainable timber products for the future.

-Pine plantations produce structural timber for things like house frames, and with fire affecting so many homes and infrastructure right across NSW, timber will be vital to rebuilding of the state.
+Pine plantations produce structural timber for things like house frames, and native forests and hardwood plantations provide durable timbers used for essential products such as power poles, bridge decking and external cladding and decking for homes.
+With fire affecting so many homes and infrastructure right across NSW, timber will be vital to rebuilding of the state.

-We are committed to working with the local mills to help ensure timber is available for the NSW community to re-build after the fires and that we regrow these plantations so our community has a long-term timber supply into the future.
+We are committed to working with local mills to help ensure timber is available for the NSW community to re-build after the fires and that we regrow the forests and plantations so our community has a long-term timber supply into the future.